kvarak/dnd/docs/_Classes/druid.md

 Druids of the Circle of Storms do not form a bond with the earth or its beasts, but with the fury of nature: the raging thunderstorm, the writhing cyclone, and the hammering blizzard.
 Members of this circle seldom remain in one place, instead roaming like a cloud in the breeze.
 The sacred sites of these druids are not glades encircled by stones but places where the heavens strike the land, such as storm-wracked beaches and lightning-smote peaks.
 As a member of this circle, you are keenly aware of the unpredictability and heartlessness of the weather.
 You might embody this fickle and chaotic rage or act to temper the cruelty of the weather.

 ### Circle Spells
 Your mystical connection to the sky infuses you with the ability to cast certain spells.
 When you choose this circle at 1st level, you learn the *lightning surge* or *thunderclap* cantrip in addition to your other cantrips.

 At 3rd, 5th, 7th, and 9th level you gain access to additional spells.
 Select two of the spells listed as circle spells from a spell level that you can cast.
 The selected spells are always prepared, and do not count against the number of spells you can prepare each day.

 ### Cushion of Air
-From 2nd level, you can cast the *feather fall* spell on only yourself without needing to expend any spell slots or material components.
+You can cast the *feather fall* spell on yourself only without needing to expend any spell slots or material components.
 You must finish a short rest before you can use this feature again.

 ### Thundering Bolts
-When you reach 6th level, you pair streaks of lightning with booms of thunder.
+You pair streaks of lightning with booms of thunder.
 Whenever you use a cantrip the deals either thunder damage or lightning damage, you deal additional damage equal to your Wisdom modifier of the other damage type, such as thunder damage after casting shocking grasp.

 ### Stormbound
-When you reach 10th level, your connection to storms grants you resistance to thunder and lightning damage.
+Your connection to storms grants you resistance to thunder and lightning damage.
 In addition you can cast the *levitate* spell on yourself at will, without expending any spell slots or material components.

 ### Shape of the Storm
-At 14th level, you can expend two uses of Wild Shape to become a storm elemental.
+You can expend two uses of Wild Shape to become a storm elemental.